 Using your fingerprint for authentication on the MacBook Pro is a tremendous convenience and time saver for Mac users.
 Once you enable and configure Touch ID, Apple’s fingerprint recognition technology, you’ll wonder how you ever lived without it.

-To enable Touch ID on your MacBook Pro, open System Preferences and then click on “Touch ID.”
+To enable Touch ID on your MacBook Pro, open System Preferences (System Settings on macOS Ventura and above) and then click on “Touch ID.”
 Click “Add Fingerprint,” authenticate with your password, and then follow the on-screen instructions to scan and record your fingerprint.

 I’m Andrew, a former Mac administrator.
 In this article, I’ll detail two options for using Touch ID, configuration considerations, and answer some common questions about Touch ID on the MacBook Pro.